asm0dey/projector-pres/index.md

 # Clients

-A client should implement ≈30 API methods of drawing
+A client should implement ≈30 API methods of drawing + request resources

-The good part of Kotlin: we can share some logic between client and server (and we do).
+The excellent part of Kotlin: we can share some logic between client and server (and we do).

-`kotlilnx.serialisazation` _may_ do things easier (but deserialization is sooo slow).
+`kotlinx.serialization` _may_ do things more straightforward (but deserialization is sooo slow).

-Non-read-only client should be able to send mouse and keyboard events, request for resources and so on.
+A non-read-only client should be able to send mouse and keyboard events, and so on.

 ---